A Flurry of Explanations: Presenting Your Case to A Homeopath

 Head: expanded sensation, feels inflated; and so on.

 6. Modalities.
 This is another big one.
-Very often, this is the deciding factor in the case.
-I gave the example above where in two cases, “rainy weather aggravates” was the critical symptom.
+Very often, this is the deciding factor.
+I’ve had many cases where “rainy weather aggravates” was the deciding symptom.
 Modalities are things that make the patient better or worse.
-If you ask him what makes him feel better, he will often say “nothing” or he’ll say, “Motrin.”
-They really don’t get it, so, you have to help them out.
-Ask, “What are you doing now because of this illness?”
+If you ask him what makes him feel better, he will often say “nothing” or he will say, “Motrin.”
+They don’t get it!
+So, you have to help them out.
+You can try asking, “What are you doing now because of this illness, what’s it making you do?”
 The answer might be, “I’m lying here in the dark with an ice pack on my head.”
 So, this person is worse light, and better cold applications.
 You’re not going to give this patient Mag-phos, which is definitely worse for anything cold!
 Do you know what the modalities are?
-I could never remember them, so I made up a little poem (actually, it’s more of a cheer!):
+I could never remember them, so I made up a poem:

 Temperature, weather, motion and time